elastic/kibana/src/server/usage/README.md

-# Kibana Telemetry
+# Kibana Telemetry Service

-Telemetry is a service in Kibana that features and plugins can register with for tracking usage.
+Telemetry allows Kibana features to have usage tracked in the wild.
 The general term "telemetry" refers to multiple things:

 1. Integrating with the telemetry service to express how to collect usage data (Collecting).
 2. Sending a payload of usage data up to Elastic's telemetry cluster, once per browser per day (Sending).